Powering The Future of AI in America

 Federal Unit consists of 24,000 acres in the Bison Basin with deep stacked pay, strong output history, and over 2100 wells planned for the coming decades.
 The company also participates in ~12,000 acres adjacent to the Wild Mustang Federal Unit.

-How Lost Soldier Makes Money
+Lost Soldier Logo

 Natural Gas